GOP-led Senate panel advances Barrett despite Dems’ boycott

 Democratic senators refused to show up in protest of the GOP’s rush to install Trump’s nominee to replace the late Justice Ruth Bader Ginsburg.
 Never has the Senate confirmed a Supreme Court nominee so close to a presidential election.

-The Republicans, who hold the majority, voted unanimously in favor of Barrett, a conservative judge.
-Instead of attending, the Democrats displayed posters at their desks of Americans they say have benefited from the Affordable Care Act now being challenged in court.
+All 12 Republicans on the panel voted in favor of Barrett, a conservative judge.
+The no-show Democrats displayed posters at their desks of Americans they say have benefited from the Affordable Care Act now being challenged in court.
 Senators plan to convene a rare weekend session ahead of a final confirmation vote expected Monday.

 “This is a groundbreaking, historic moment,” said Sen. Lindsey Graham, R-S.C., the committee chairman.
 “We did it.”